Table Tennis Glue

 Part four - what table tennis glue should you use?

-So, if you've followed my recommendation and bought a customised racket (part one) rather than a ready-made racket, and you've chosen your table tennis blade (part two) and table tennis rubbers (part three) to suit your style of play, you now need to know how to affix your rubbers onto your blade ...
+Well, if you've followed my recommendations and chosen your table tennis blade and rubbers to suit your style of play, you'll now need to know how to affix your rubbers onto your blade.

-Some manufacturers will offer to affix the rubbers onto the blade for you, but they'll probably charge you for this.
+Some suppliers will offer to do this for you, but they'll probably charge you for this.
 It's much easier to do it yourself.

 Different types of table tennis glue

-Since the 1980s, table tennis players have been experimenting with different types of table tennis glue to affix their rubbers to their table tennis blade.
+Since the 1980s, table tennis players have been experimenting with different types of table tennis glue to affix their rubbers to their blade.

 It was discovered that certain types of glue had the effect of increasing the speed of the table tennis rubber if the player re-glued the rubber at frequent intervals.